 Oakley calls Knicks owner a 'bully' for fan altercation

-Former New York Knicks great Charles Oakley says team owner James Dolan is a "bully" for threatening to ban fans from Madison Square Garden.
+Former New York Knicks star Charles Oakley says team owner James Dolan is a "bully" for threatening to ban fans from Madison Square Garden.

 Oakley, a longtime NBA enforcer and rebounding machine, said Dolan was wrong to mouth off at a fan who told him to sell the team during a loss at MSG.

 Oakey knows as well as anyone what it's like to get ejected from the Garden, not just by the refs.
-His criticisms of the team and management have led to a strained relationship with the organization, which boiled over in 2017 when he was arrested after an altercation with Dolan that got him escorted from his seat at the arena.
+His criticisms of the team and management have led to a strained relationship with the organization, which boiled over in 2017 when he was arrested after an altercation with security officials after they told him to leave his seat at the arena near Dolan.
 Oakley was cleared of misdemeanor assault charges last year.

 "He just tries to bully everybody and it just don't make sense," Oakley told The Associated Press on Monday.

-Oakley was angered after New York lost on Saturday and a fan yelled at Dolan to "sell the team."
+Oakley was angered by Dolan's reaction after New York lost on Saturday and a fan yelled at the owner to "sell the team."

 "You really think I should sell the team?"
 Dolan said on video run on TMZ .
 Dolan asked the fan if he wanted to come to any more games, called him "rude" and told him to "enjoy watching them on TV."